haithamkhalifa/OpenShift/docs/upi/index.md

 # 3. Disk to mirror: import the archive into your disconnected registry
 nohup oc mirror -c ./ImageSetConfiguration.yaml --from file://./ docker://quay.openshifty.duckdns.org:8443 --v2 > oc-disk-to-mirror.out &

-#generated content will be used in install-config.yaml file
+#generated content will be used in install-config.yaml file and in extraction of openshift-install
 ```

 ##### 2.4 Extract openshift-install from mirrored content